stefano-tornelli/SOMPY/README.md

 This repository was forked from the original repository at https://github.com/sevamoo/SOMPY to modify it in order to make the package installable via pip.

+Changes
+1. Changed package name to "sompackage" to avoid conflict with already existing packages on PyPI
+2. Refactored package replacing deprecated setup.py with pyproject.toml
+3. Updated dependencies to include scikit-image

+WIP:
+1. Upload package to PyPI

 All of the following is the original README file from the creator of the repo.

 -----